chandrakanth-1234/c-programs/pointers.md

     printf("Value at new p (*p)       = %d\n", *p);
 }
 ```
-## Write a program to declare an integer variable a, assign it a value, then declare a pointer
+## 6)Write a program to declare an integer variable a, assign it a value, then declare a pointer
 variable, assign it the address of a, and finally print the value of a using the pointer variable.
 ```c
 #include <stdio.h>